green-coding-solutions/documentation/content/en/docs/measuring/metric-providers/cpu-energy-RAPL-MSR-component.md

 ### Technical specs

-- Time resolution: 976 micro-seconds
+- Time resolution: up to 976 micro-seconds (depending on production year of the CPU)
-- Energy resolution: 15.3 micro-Joules
+- Energy resolution: up to 15.3 micro-Joules (depending on production year of the CPU)

 ### Classname